caseit-tech-director/caseit-web-netlify/site/content/contact/_index.md

       Organizing Committee.
   - heading: How can I compete in CaseIT 2021?
     text: As a student, you will need an University faculty member to be your liason and assist with completing the short application.
+Click **Compete in 2021** to continue.
   - heading: I applied to be a competitor, now what?
     text: Awesome!
 Applications will be reviewed and you will receive notification of your acceptance.
 Next steps will be provided and eligible fees and